cosmos72/stmx/README.md

 See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers.

-The short version is: as of April 2013, on a fast home PC (Core i5 @ 3GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to 4 millions transactions per second per CPU core.
+The short version is: as of April 2013, on a fast consumer PC (Core i5 @ 4GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to 4 millions transactions per second per CPU core.

-Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (20-30%), each CPU core runs approximately 1 million transactions per second.
+Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp), with 5 reads and 5 writes to transactional memory per atomic block and a moderate rate of conflicts and retries (20-40%), each CPU core runs approximately 1 million transactions per second.

 Obviously, performance in other cases will depend on the complexity of the code